MartinsOnuoha/waka-box/README.md

    - **GH_TOKEN:** The GitHub token generated above.
    - **WAKATIME_API_KEY:** The API key for your WakaTime account.

 Finally Enable the workflow under actions tab, because workflows are disabled by default for forks.

-Then trigger the workflow with a PR
+### Then trigger the workflow with a PR
+I have added an `on` event in the workflow to trigger it when a PR happens, by default it is only triggered at 00:00 UTC every day.